California Residents: Please see our California Privacy Statement and Notice at Collection

 We keep your information only so long as we need it to provide Pinterest to you and fulfill the purposes described in this policy.
-This is also the case for anyone that we share your information with and who carries out services on our behalf.
 When we no longer need to use your information and there is no need for us to keep it to comply with our legal or regulatory obligations, we’ll either remove it from our systems or depersonalize it so that we can't identify you.

 You have options in relation to the information that we have about you.
-To exercise these options, please contact us.
-Your options are:
+To exercise these options, please visit your

 We will not discriminate against you if you choose to exercise your options related to your personal information.
+If we deny your request, you may have the right to appeal our decision by contacting us.
 We work to be clear with you about your options and the consequences of exercising certain options.
-If you have questions, please contact us.
+If you have questions, please

 If you think that we haven't complied with data protection laws, you have a right to lodge a complaint with the Data Protection Commission in Ireland or with your local supervisory authority.

-Where we transfer information from the EEA to a country that doesn't provide an adequate level of protection, we’ll only do so under appropriate safeguards to protect your information, like standard contractual clauses, or Privacy Shield certification.
+Because Pinterest is a worldwide service, we may transfer the personal data of EEA residents to a country outside the EEA.
+Where we transfer information from the EEA to a country that doesn't provide an adequate level of protection, we’ll only do so under appropriate safeguards to protect your information, like standard contractual clauses.